Tom Gleeson: Television

 In 2003 and 2004, Gleeson appeared in Network Ten's comedy sketch program skitHOUSE, playing various characters including the "Australian Fast Bowler", a parody of Dennis Lillee.
 In 2006, Gleeson won Australia's Brainiest Radio Star.
 In 2008, he was a panelist on the short-lived Big Brother's Big Mouth.
 In 2009, Gleeson was in the "They don't get it in Australia" advertising campaign, where he asks people in the United States about Red Rooster.
 Gleeson also made several appearances on Good News Week between 2008 and 2011.

 In 2013, Gleeson co-hosted Australian comedy chat show This Week Live with Tommy Little, Dave Thornton and Meshel Laurie.
 In 2015, Gleeson appeared on the ABC satirical television news program The Weekly with Charlie Pickering, hosting the segments "This Is What You Think", "Go Away" and "Hard Chat".
 In 2016, he began presenting Hard Quiz, a spin-off of his "Hard Chat" segment from The Weekly.
-In 2017, Gleeson was credited for the decision to cast Sophie Monk as the lead in The Bachelorette Australia.
-Gleeson will host the upcoming Australian version of Taskmaster.
+It has been speculated that one of Gleeson's interviews in 2017 led to Sophie Monk getting the lead in The Bachelorette Australia.
+Gleeson is the main host of the Australian version of Taskmaster, working alongside his assistant, comedian Tom Cashman.

-In 2022 he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia’s Seven Network.
+In 2022 he performed in a celebrity tribute to Australian comedian and actor Paul Hogan, Roast of Paul Hogan, which was broadcast on Australia's Seven Network.